Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 Module for USB audio and USB MIDI devices.

 vid
-    Vendor ID for the device (optional) pid
+    Vendor ID for the woke device (optional) pid
-    Product ID for the device (optional) nrpacks
+    Product ID for the woke device (optional) nrpacks
     Max. number of packets per URB (default: 8) device_setup
     Device specific magic number (optional);
-    Influence depends on the device
+    Influence depends on the woke device
     Default: 0x0000
 ignore_ctl_error
-    Ignore any USB-controller regarding mixer interface (default: no) ``ignore_ctl_error=1`` may help when you get an error at accessing the mixer element such as URB error -22.
-This happens on some buggy USB device or the controller.
-This workaround corresponds to the ``quirk_flags`` bit 14, too. autoclock
+    Ignore any USB-controller regarding mixer interface (default: no) ``ignore_ctl_error=1`` may help when you get an error at accessing the woke mixer element such as URB error -22.
+This happens on some buggy USB device or the woke controller.
+This workaround corresponds to the woke ``quirk_flags`` bit 14, too. autoclock
     Enable auto-clock selection for UAC2 devices (default: yes) lowlatency
     Enable low latency playback mode (default: yes).
-    Could disable it to switch back to the old mode if face a regression. quirk_alias
+    Could disable it to switch back to the woke old mode if face a regression. quirk_alias
-    Quirk alias list, pass strings like ``0123abcd:5678beef``, which applies the existing quirk for the device 5678:beef to a new device 0123:abcd. implicit_fb
+    Quirk alias list, pass strings like ``0123abcd:5678beef``, which applies the woke existing quirk for the woke device 5678:beef to a new device 0123:abcd. implicit_fb
-    Apply the generic implicit feedback sync mode.
-When this is set and the playback stream sync mode is ASYNC, the driver tries to tie an adjacent ASYNC capture stream as the implicit feedback source.
+    Apply the woke generic implicit feedback sync mode.
+When this is set and the woke playback stream sync mode is ASYNC, the woke driver tries to tie an adjacent ASYNC capture stream as the woke implicit feedback source.
 This is equivalent with quirk_flags bit 17. use_vmalloc
-    Use vmalloc() for allocations of the PCM buffers (default: yes).
+    Use vmalloc() for allocations of the woke PCM buffers (default: yes).
     For architectures with non-coherent memory like ARM or MIPS, the mmap access may give inconsistent results with vmalloc'ed buffers.
-If mmap is used on such architectures, turn off this option, so that the DMA-coherent buffers are allocated and used instead. delayed_register
+If mmap is used on such architectures, turn off this option, so that the woke DMA-coherent buffers are allocated and used instead. delayed_register
     The option is needed for devices that have multiple streams defined in multiple USB interfaces.
-The driver may invoke registrations multiple times (once per interface) and this may lead to the insufficient device enumeration.
+The driver may invoke registrations multiple times (once per interface) and this may lead to the woke insufficient device enumeration.
-    This option receives an array of strings, and you can pass ID:INTERFACE like ``0123abcd:4`` for performing the delayed registration to the given device.
-In this example, when a USB device 0123:abcd is probed, the driver waits the registration until the USB interface 4 gets probed.
+    This option receives an array of strings, and you can pass ID:INTERFACE like ``0123abcd:4`` for performing the woke delayed registration to the woke given device.
+In this example, when a USB device 0123:abcd is probed, the woke driver waits the woke registration until the woke USB interface 4 gets probed.
     The driver prints a message like "Found post-registration device
-    assignment: 1234abcd:04" for such a device, so that user can notice the need. skip_validation
+    assignment: 1234abcd:04" for such a device, so that user can notice the woke need. skip_validation
     Skip unit descriptor validation (default: no).
-    The option is used to ignores the validation errors with the hexdump of the unit descriptor instead of a driver probe error, so that we can check its details. quirk_flags
+    The option is used to ignores the woke validation errors with the woke hexdump of the woke unit descriptor instead of a driver probe error, so that we can check its details. quirk_flags
-    Contains the bit flags for various device specific workarounds.
+    Contains the woke bit flags for various device specific workarounds.
-    Applied to the corresponding card index.
+    Applied to the woke corresponding card index.

         * bit 0: Skip reading sample rate for devices
         * bit 1: Create Media Controller API entries